taidinh5/Cyclistic_Data_Analysis_Case_Study/Prepare Phase.md

 ### 🎯 How does this data help answer the business task?
 - The `member_casual` field lets us compare behavior between user types
-- Fields like `started_at`, `rideable_type`, and station locations help analyze:
+- Fields like `started_at`, `rideable_type`, and maybe station locations help analyze:
   - Ride duration
   - Ride frequency
   - Time of day and day of week trends
-  - Station usage patterns
+  - Station usage patterns (again, may not be as important towards marketing strategy)